kuehnd96/portfolio/diary.md

 ### Come along as I plan, design, implement, and support software for a massive increase in my online presence

+8/1/2023

+Just when I am establishing some consistency and momentum on this project something comes along and disrupts it ... temporarily.
+My employer (Rocket Mortage) announced voluntary severance packages to get their head count down due to the slow mortgage industry and I decided to take it.
+I have already started looking for a new job and, at first, thought this initative would take up too much time to keep going on this side project.
+I soon realized that once I am done at Rocket Mortgage and through a couple of week-long family vacations this month I should have MORE time to work on this project than I have had.
+Looking for a job is like a job in itself but I shouldn't do that for 40 hours a week.
+Plus, working on this portfolio site would be a great thing to talk about with potential employers.
+I am now excited about having more time to work on this project in a few weeks on top of the excitement I have for finding my next job as a software developer.

 6/18/2023

 Well, that was a big gap in updates on this project.
 Here is what I have been up to: